sudasana/armcom2/MANUAL.md

 * Spotting Phase

-Dureing this phase no input is required from the player; any crewman who can do so will automatically try to spot any hidden enemy unit in his line of sight.
+During this phase no input is required from the player; any crewman who can do so will automatically try to spot any hidden enemy unit in his line of sight.
 If an enemy unit is spotted, its identity will be displayed in a pop-up message.

 * Crew Action Phase